-- h.
-List of materials to include in application, usually: cover letter, curriculum vitae, writing sample, statement of current research and documentation of teaching experience including teaching statement, course syllabi, and student evaluations. - i.
+- f.
+Minimum requirements for the role, usually: "Ph.D. in X or related field" - i.
+Please note that you should only list bare minimum requirements in order to receive the broadest applicant pool. - ii.
+Because we do not sponsor visiting faculty for green cards, you can have preferred requirements for visiting positions.
+It might be better to say something along the lines of "special consideration will be given to candidates with" - g.
+List of materials to include in application, usually: cover letter, curriculum vitae, writing sample, statement of current research and documentation of teaching experience including teaching statement, course syllabi, and student evaluations. - h.
 Cultural competencies statement: "In the cover letter, applicants should describe how they will embrace the college's commitment to fostering an inclusive community, as well as their experience working with individuals from historically marginalized or underserved groups" - i.
-Date by which to apply. - k.
+Date by which to apply. - j.
 Geographic location (this is included in the affirmative action statement).